Jardilou/5EOES-Embedded-Project/README.md

 # 5EOES-Embedded-Project
-A project to assess the course of embedded security describing how to operate attacks to crack a password on an embedded target.
-The target in our case is an arduino uno platform flashed with an unidentified firmware.
+A project to assess the course of embedded security describing how to operate attacks to crack a password on an embedded target using a chipwhisperer Nano.
+The target in our case is an Arduino Uno platform flashed with an unidentified firmware.

 ## 0.Preliminary Work
 The very first step is to flash the unidentified firmware (see Preliminary_Work/secure_sketch_v20251015.1.elf) on the arduino uno.